bytedance/lightseq/docs/guide.md

-# A Guide of LightSeq Training, Export and Inference
+# A Guide of LightSeq Training and Inference
 ## Introduction
-This document mainly introduces the detailed process of LightSeq training, model export and inference.
+This document mainly introduces the detailed process of LightSeq training and inference.
 In short, the process can be divided into the following three steps:
 1. Train models integrated with LightSeq training modules, and save the checkpoints.
 2. Export the checkpoints to protobuf/hdf5 format for futher inference.
 3. Load the protobuf/hdf5 format models into LightSeq inference engine.